dwharve/lecf/README.md

 # Let's Encrypt Certificate Manager with Cloudflare DNS

 A microservice that automatically manages Let's Encrypt certificates using Cloudflare DNS validation.
 This service supports multiple domains and wildcard certificates.
+It now also includes DDNS (Dynamic DNS) functionality to keep your Cloudflare DNS records updated with your current IP address.

 ## Features